liam2/liam2/doc/usersguide/source/processes.rst

 *example* ::

     test_align_link:
-        # this is a procedure defined at the level of households
+        # this is a function defined at the level of households
         - num_persons: persons.count()
         - total_population: sum(num_persons)